2 My tate the chasid

 – L’chaim toivm u’sholem!
 God bless you, and so it will be!

-So, little by little, they drank another glass and another glass, and showered each other with blessings and wishes, and in the conversation that took place between them, my father told Pinya that his wife is pregnant and he hopes that, borukh hashem16, the birth will pass peacefully.
+So, little by little, they drank another glass and another glass, and showered each other with blessings and wishes.
+During their conversation, my tate told Pinya that his wife was pregnant and he hoped that, boruch hashem, the birth passes peacefully.
 And when Pinya heard this, he got excited and told tate that his wife was also preparing to give birth.
-Soon, in the blink of an eye, it was already agreed between the two Makarover khasidim that if the wife of one gave birth to an boy and the wife of the other gave birth to a girl, there should be a shidduch.
+Soon, in the blink of an eye, it was already agreed between the two Makarover chasidim that if one’s wife gave birth to a boy and the other’s wife to a girl, they would make a shidduch.

-A short time after that, my mother gave birth to a girl and she was named Bas-Sheyva.
+A short time after that, my mother gave birth to a girl named Bas-Sheyva.
 Pinya Radetsky’s wife also gave birth to a boy, and he was named Aron18.
-And so, as agreed in the tekiyat-kaf, because the wife of one khasid gave birth to a girl and the other gave birth to a boy, it was said that it is beshert and this is a marriage m’hashamayim 19.
+And so, as agreed in the tekiyat-kaf, this shidduch was beshert and this marriage was m’hashamayim19.

-And so, my sister Bas-Sheyva, the oldest of all the children in our family, was already a bride immediately after she was born.
-And that’s how she was really treated even when she was still a very little girl: “Bas-Sheyva, the bride.”
-Tate loved Bas-Sheyva very much and showed her a lot of tenderness, not only when she was still a little girl, but when also when she was grown, and he was looking forward to the time when she would go to the khupe.
+And so, my sister Bas-Sheyva, the oldest of all the children in our family, was already a bride the moment she was born.
+And that’s how she was really treated even when she was still a very little girl, already “Bas-Sheyva, the bride.”
+Tate loved Bas-Sheyva very much and showed her a lot of tenderness, not only when she was still little but when also as she grew.
+All the while, he was looking forward to the time when she would go to the chupe20.

-And just in that year, when it was decided to have Bas-Sheyva’s wedding on the Shabbes after Shavu’es20, tate’s health was already so poor that it was no wonder that he couldn’t think about anything other than whether or not he would live to see his first daughter’s wedding… You could tell from how he suddenly started working to move the marriage from Shabbes after Shavu’es to instead be two weeks before Pesach21…
+They had decided to have Bas-Sheyva’s wedding on the Shabbes after Shavu’es21, but tate’s health was already so poor that it was no wonder that he couldn’t think about anything other than whether he would live to see his first daughter’s wedding… You could tell because he suddenly started working to move the date up from the Shabbes after Shavu’es to two weeks before Pesach22…

-At that time, apparently, he knew in his heart that that he would not live for long.
+“I want to be at my oldest daughter’s wedding,” he said.
+“I want to take her to the chupe…” Apparently, he knew in his heart that he would not live for long.
 He felt it.
 Everyone in the family felt it.
-And therefore we decided not to wait for my sister Bas-Sheyva’s wedding until until Shabbes after Shavu’es, but rather two weeks before Pesach, as my father wishes…
+So we decided to move my sister’s wedding up to two weeks before Pesach, as my father wished…

-And they began to prepare for the great simkhe, when, with God’s voice, they will lead to the couple, who were blessed with a tekiyat-kaf before they were born, to the khupe.
-And while preparing for the wedding, people also prepared for a funeral…
+My parents began to prepare for the great simche when, with God’s help, they would lead to the couple who were blessed with a tekiyat-kaf before they were born to the chupe.
+And while preparing for the wedding, we were also preparing for a funeral…

-You had to think about it, even when you didn’t want to, because tate was already so sick and he was feeling so bad that you knew that he would not live much longer.
+You had to prepare for it, even when you didn’t want to, because tate was already so sick that it was clear he would not live much longer.
 He himself knew this more than anyone else.
-And that’s why tate often repeated the only thing that made sense to him at the time:
+And that’s why tate often repeated the only thing that made sense to him at the time, “I want to at my oldest daughter’s wedding… I want to lead Bas-Sheyva to the chupe and I beg God, give me strength so that I may see before my death that my family honors the tekiyat-kaf…”

 halakhic innovation; new way of doing something in orthodox Judaism↩︎